 Notice that the .45 ACP model is larger and heavier than its 9mm and .40 S&W cousins, but not by much, which is a testament to Glock design and engineering.
 The largest difference is in magazine capacity.
 With one round in the chamber and a spare magazine, carrying a Glock 26 yields 21 rounds.
 For the Glock 27 it’s 19, and for the 36, 13.
 A Ruger LCR–which uses substantial polymer in its frame–with a speedloader yields 10.

 There are a number of relatively new Glocks of interest to those primarily interested in concealed carry, among them the Glock 43, which is nearly the same size at the Glock 26, but is narrower.
 To achieve this, a single stack magazine of six 9mm cartridges was necessary.
 Glock took a long time to bring this gun to market despite many competitors having similar weapons.
-I have two articles on the Glock 43, which I have carried for five years: here and here.
+I have two articles on the Glock 43, which I carried daily for six years: here and here.
 I say “carried,” because I’ve recently switched to a G43X MOS with a Crimson Trace green dot electronic sight.
 I’ll have an article on that combination when I’ve finished this updated series.

 The G43 magazine holds 6 rounds, each directly atop the other.
 The Glock 17 magazine holds 17 rounds in a longer, heavier magazine.
 It does this by means of making the magazine wider so each round can slightly overlap the others (notice the windows in the back of the G17 magazine).
 While this makes the grip of the handgun larger in diameter, the Glock design minimizes this problem because it has no grip panels that must be attached to the frame by means of screws, adding width.
 The entire grip/frame is polymer and can be quite thin yet very strong.